madelinebirch/Phase-4-Project/README.md

 <img src="Images/SVD_visual.png" alt="Visual of SVD Algorithm" width="400" height="200">
 [SVD Algorithm Visualized]

-The SVD algorithm decomposes the user-item interaction matrix into three matrices: `U` (user matrix), `Σ` (diagonal matrix of singular values), and `V^T` (item matrix transpose).
+In a nutshell, the SVD algorithm decomposes the user-item interaction matrix into three matrices: `U` (user matrix), `Σ` (diagonal matrix of singular values), and `V^T` (item matrix transpose).
 By retaining only the top singular values (values of highest importance), SVD reduces the dimensionality of the original matrix, revealing latent factors that represent underlying patterns in the data.

+**Advantages:** SVD provides a compact representation of latent factors, enabling efficient storage and faster computation for recommendations.

+**Limitations:** SVD may struggle with handling missing values, and it may not perform well in situations where the user-item interaction matrix is highly sparse.

 Here is our SVD model at work for user 300: